dpzxsm/react-proptypes-generate/README.md

 * `tabWidth`: Number of spaces the pretty-printer should use per tab for indentation (number)
 * `quote`: Override the quotes used in string literals(single|double|auto|null)
 * `trailingComma`: Controls the printing of trailing commas in object literals, array expressions and function parameters(boolean)
+* `semicolon`: If true, there will be a semicolon after PropType statement
 * `noMergeOld`: Defaults is merge old PropTypes, if true, will generate new PropTypes(boolean)
 * `noShape`: Defaults is generate shape type, if true, will generate object type(boolean)
 * `arrayLike`: If true, some shape type which is similar to Array will be set array type instead(boolean)